Morikko/beets-multivalue/README.md

 # Multi-value

-Multi-values on a tag is useful to provide more different independent information belonging to the same context.
+Multi-values on a tag is useful to provide different and independent information belonging to the same context.

 This plugin:
 - Add a command to add/remove values in a multi-value tag